fzuo/fzuo.github.io/docs/index.md

 ## News and Ads :mega:

-- I am serving on the steering committee of ACM SIGCITE'25, which will be held on Nov.
-6-8, in Sacramento, CA.
+- I am serving on the steering committee of ACM SIGCITE (formerly SIGITE).
+We look forward to seeing you this November in Sacramento, CA.

-- I am serving on the program committee of ACSAC'25 and RAID'25.
-Please consider submitting your groundbreaking research.

-- Building on the success of last year, the 2nd International Workshop on Edge Intelligence and Vehicular Networks will be held in conjunction with <a href="https://ieeemass2025.github.io/ieeemass2025/">MASS'25</a>.
-We look forward to seeing you in Chicago this October.
+- I am awarded a travel grant from NSF CISE RE Aspiring PI Workshop, which will be held on December 18-19 in Miami, FL.

 ## Past Activities

+- Successfully organized the 2nd International Workshop on Edge Intelligence and Vehicular Networks in conjunction with <a href="https://ieeemass2025.github.io/ieeemass2025/">MASS'25</a> at Chicago, U.S. (Oct.
+6-8, 2025).

+- Received the RCSA travel grant for conference participations, Sep 2025.

 - Visited Flagstaff, Arizona, and presented our work at the 33rd CCSC Rocky Mountain Conference (Oct.
 18-19, 2024).

 - Successfully organized the International Workshop on Edge Intelligence and Vehicular Networks in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a> at Seoul, South Korea (Sep.
 23-25, 2024).

-- Received the RCSA travel grant for conference participations, 08/2024.
+- Received the RCSA travel grant for conference participations, Aug 2024.

 - Travel award from <a href="https://www.wichita.edu/services/hpc/oaksupercompute2024/hpc-security-workshop.php">the 4th HPC Security Workshop</a>.
 I attended this exciting event and the co-organized 3rd OAK Supercomputing Conference at Wichita, Kansas (May 20-23, 2024).